-- Student infraction(s) will be addressed by the code of conduct process and may result full range of sanctions including dismissal from the College. - Visitors are subject to sanctions up to and including a permanent no-trespassing or College property.
+• Student infraction(s) will be addressed by the code of conduct process and may result in a full range of sanctions including dismissal from the College.

+• Visitors are subject to sanctions up to and including a permanent no-trespassing order for College property.